nanophysics/pymeas2019_noise/documentation/README.md

 after one minute on cmd window stop with control c...?

 ![](images/start_background_3.png)

+* you can see 1/f region (0.01 Hz to 1 Hz)
+* you can see the white noise region (10 Hz to 10k Hz)
+* some peaks: 50 Hz, 150 Hz and 250 Hz
+* at 100kHz the amplifier has a built in low pass

 Now we connect the reference voltage to the AC coupling stage.